 The typical online title loan amount is capped at 50% of the vehicle’s fair market value.
 This means for every dollar the value increases, the max loan increases by $.50.
 So, if your vehicle is worth $2,000 more today then your max loan amount would likely be increased by $1,000.

 Refinancing and Existing Title Loan

-If you have an exisitng title loan, and needed more than you were able to borrow this could lead to a situation where the loan caused more problems if you were unable to solve the short term funding need.
+If you have an existing title loan, and needed more than you were able to borrow this could lead to a situation where the loan caused more problems if you were unable to solve the short term funding need.

-With the increase in used car values it may be possible to get a title loan refinance that my be able to provide the funding needed to improve your situation.
+With the increase in used car values it may be possible to get a title loan buyout that my be able to provide the funding needed to improve your situation.
 This should be looked at carefully and all options weighed.